fitness23/ngx-disable-during-ajax-workspace/README.md

 <button type="button" ngx-disable-during-ajax [formValid]="myForm">My button</button>
 ```

+## Skipping certain api calls from disabling elements

-You may have a situation where you want your button to be disabled for all ajax calls with the exception of a few.
+You may have a situation where you want your button to be 'disabled' for all ajax calls with the exception of a few.
+For example you may have to call a 'new messages' api every 10 seconds which would affect the user's experience if buttons were going in and out of a 'disabled' state every 10 seconds.
 In this case, simply add a `"NgxDisableDuringAjaxSkip", "true"`, header to those http.service calls.

 ```bash
 getWaterPokemon(): Observable<any[]> {